-The coronavirus outbreak has caused schools and businesses to shut down across the country.
-And while the federal government has cancelled interest and payments during this national emergency, you’ll need to get in touch with your servicer to explore other options if you have private loans.
+While the federal government has cancelled interest and payments during the coronavirus outbreak, you’ll need to get in touch with your servicer to explore other options if you have private loans.

 Federal student loans

-With the passing of the COVID-19 Pandemic Education Relief Act of 2020, part of the new coronavirus stimulus bill, federal student loan borrowers will have their payments automatically paused until October 2020 — among other benefits.
+With the passing of the second stimulus bill, the Emergency Coronavirus Relief Act, federal student loan borrowers will continue to have their payments automatically paused until February 2021 — among other benefits.